Calaveras Big Trees State Park

 Calaveras Big Trees State Park is a state park of California, United States, preserving two groves of giant sequoia trees.
-It is located 4 miles (6.4 km) northeast of Arnold, California in the middle elevations of the Sierra Nevada.
-It has been a major tourist attraction since 1852, when the existence of the trees was first widely reported, and is considered the longest continuously operated tourist facility in California.
+Located 4 miles (6.4 km) northeast of Arnold, California in the middle elevations of the Sierra Nevada, it has been a major tourist attraction since 1852, when the existence of the trees was first widely reported.
+Two famous exhibition trees, the Discovery Tree and the Mother of the Forest, were felled for display.
+It is also considered the longest continuously operated tourist attraction in California.